Causes of World War II: Nazi dictatorship

 Hitler and his Nazis took full control of Germany in 1933–34 (Machtergreifung), turning it into a dictatorship with a highly hostile outlook toward the Treaty of Versailles and Jews.
 It solved its unemployment crisis by heavy military spending.

 Hitler's diplomatic tactics were to make seemingly-reasonable demands and to threaten war if they were not met.
 After concessions were made, he accepted them and moved onto a new demand.
 When opponents tried to appease him, he accepted the gains that were offered and went to the next target.
 That aggressive strategy worked as Germany pulled out of the League of Nations (1933), rejected the Versailles Treaty, began to rearm with the Anglo-German Naval Agreement (1935), won back the Saar (1935), re-militarized the Rhineland (1936), formed an alliance ("axis") with Mussolini's Italy (1936), sent massive military aid to Franco in the Spanish Civil War (1936–39), seized Austria (1938), took over Czechoslovakia after the British and French appeasement of the Munich Agreement of 1938, formed a peace pact with Stalin's Russia in August 1939 and finally invaded Poland in September 1939.

 Remilitarization of the Rhineland

 In violation of the Treaty of Versailles and the spirit of the Locarno Pact and the Stresa Front, Germany remilitarized the Rhineland on March 7, 1936, by moving German troops into the part of western Germany in which according to the Versailles Treaty, they were not allowed.
-Neither France nor Britain was prepared fight a preventive war to stop the violation and so there were no consequences.
+Neither France nor Britain was prepared to fight a preventive war to stop the violation and so there were no consequences.